xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param speeds: [spd_J1, spd_J2, ..., spd_J7]
 :param is_radian: the spd_Jx in radians or not, default is self.default_is_radian
 :param is_sync: whether all joints accelerate and decelerate synchronously, default is True
+:param duration: The duration of this speed command, over this time will automatically set the speed to 0
+    Note: only available if firmware_version >= 1.8.0
+    duration > 0: seconds
+    duration == 0: Always effective, will not stop automatically duration < 0: default value, only used to be compatible with the old protocol, equivalent to 0
 :return: code
     code: See the API code documentation for details.
 ```